ctrueden/equilibrium/_pages/events/case-12e12.md

 [Bec](../dossiers/bec): "We have to get out of here."

-[Oz](../dossiers/oz) (adamantly): "Yes, we should go check on the queen immediatelyl, posthaste."
+[Oz](../dossiers/oz) (adamantly): "Yes, we should go check on the queen immediately, posthaste."

-[Vondal](../dossiers/vondal) quickly tells [Rain](../dossiers/rain): We blew up, I'm good, everybody else question marks, welcome back, hi, and now the tree that holds all of existence of dying.
+[Vondal](../dossiers/vondal) quickly tells [Rain](../dossiers/rain): "We blew up, I'm good, everybody else question marks, welcome back, hi, and now the tree that holds all of existence of dying."

 [Cal](../dossiers/cal) beckons Oz over to talk to him.
 He wants Oz to stab the [Book](../relics/necronomicon).